 One of the most popular places during the Easter season is Kraków Easter Market.
 It's held annually in the Old Town's central square Rynek Główny (Kraków’s Main Square).
 Kraków Easter Market denotes the beginning of the holiday season in the city.
 The dates may vary but usually, it takes place for ten days leading to and covering part of Holy Week.
 This is where locals purchase the traditional handmade "palms" of dried flowers and plants to be blessed on Palm Sunday.

 Palm Sunday: Palm & Craft Competition in Lipnica Murowana (March 28, 2021)

 Other festivities also start on Palm Sunday when palm branches get blessed.
-The village of Lipnica Murowana, 30 km (19 mi) east of Kraków, holds an annual palm competition attracting 15,000 spectators by its festive atmosphere, various man-made palms that reach up to 30 m (100 ft).
+The village of Lipnica Murowana, about 40 miles (60 km) southeast of Kraków, holds an annual palm competition attracting 15,000 spectators by its festive atmosphere, various man-made palms that reach up to 100 feet (30 m).
 People also have their own palms branches blessed during a mass service on the market square.

 On Easter Saturday, which has a different date each year, Polish families bring food to church to be blessed.
 People bring baskets with bread, sausages, eggs, salt, and horseradish, and each of the components has its own symbolic meaning.
 As long as Jesus Christ sacrificed himself to save mankind from suffering on this day, Easter is actually a holiday of mixed sorrow and joy.
 Easter eggs symbolize the beginning of the new life, the salt is a weapon against bad spirits and misleading ideas, and the bread symbolizes the body of Jesus.